Watching Sports in the Modern Age - it’s just so hard being a fan these days

 Do you remember being able to turn on the ball game on your TV, on a regular network station, kick back with a beer and root for your favorite team, without trying to juggle with which streaming service it is on, what the password is for the app which isn’t loading, and when it does, it’s glitching so the game isn’t even in real time?
 Of course not, electricity hadn’t even been invented yet.

 I’m a sports fanatic.
 I love watching and listening to sports on TV and/or the radio, especially baseball, especially the New York Yankees.
 In my dining room, instead of a fine china cabinet, a $10,000 hand-carved table, with equally ornate chairs, I have two seats from the old Yankee stadium.
 At the center of my mantle in my living room is a signed baseball by members of the 1988-89 New York Yankees and another one by the great Dave Winfield.
-My coat rack has a hook designated to my yankee ball cap.
+My coat rack has a hook designated to my Yankee ball cap.

-Watching or listening to sports in the modern age is analogous to being psychologically sodomized by Genghis Khan’s entire army and then after they are done, the cooks, and administrative staff get a run at you.
+Watching or listening to sports in the modern age is analogous to being psychologically sodomized by Attila the Hun’s entire army and then after they are done, the cooks, and administrative staff get a run at you.
 And if you are a sports fan, trying to locate your team on one of the stupid streaming channels is like figuring out how to date Lalisa looking like you do.
 I rarely watch much TV anymore, unless it’s a sporting event they somehow miraculously forgot to block.

 Times have changed, and so has technology.
 But people haven’t.